Idaho Winter Weather Preparedness

 • Use heavy-duty extension cords to connect appliances and allow the generator to cool before refueling.

-As we navigate the challenges of winter, being prepared is key to ensuring the safety and well-being of ourselves and our communities.
+As we navigate the challenges of winter, being prepared is key to making sure the safety and well-being of ourselves and our communities.
 Stay warm, stay safe, and stay prepared!

 For additional information about staying informed, check out some of these resources: